Which Fertilizer Is Best?

 Plants get the nutrients they need from the soil in which they grow.
 Many soils in southeastern North Carolina are naturally low in nutrients and require the addition of fertilizers to support healthy plant growth.
 This is especially true of deep, sandy soils.

 The only way to know which nutrients are present in your soil and which need to be added is to submit soil samples to your local Extension office.
-Samples are analyzed by the NC Department of Agriculture’s soil testing lab in Raleigh at no direct cost to NC residents.
-Within a few weeks of submitting a sample your soil test report will be posted online.
+Samples are analyzed by the NC Department of Agriculture’s soil testing lab in Raleigh at no direct cost to NC residents from April-November.
+They are $4 per sample from December-March.
+Within a few weeks of submitting a sample, your soil test report will be posted online.
 This will tell you which nutrients you need to apply and how much.
 It will also indicate if you need to add lime to your soil to raise the soil pH level.
 Many yards in southeastern NC have high soil pH, so never apply lime unless soil test results indicate it is needed.

 The soil test report focuses on the three main nutrients plants need in the largest quantities: nitrogen, phosphorous, and potassium.
 Most fertilizers available today contain some of each of these nutrients.
 The percent of each of these nutrients contained in a fertilizer will be listed on the packaging as a three number analysis, with the numbers always in the order of nitrogen, phosphorous, and potassium.
 For example, a fertilizer with the analysis 10-5-15 contains ten percent nitrogen, five percent phosphorous, and fifteen percent potassium.